 - Aircraft maintenance (!).
 That’s an interesting one.
 Thanks to NLP tools, aircraft mechanics can synthesize information from immensely wordy aircraft manuals more easily.
 This is based on Natural Language Generation – NLG for short – which is very efficient at text summarization (for example, it can also create short excerpts from thousands of news pieces – ideal for FinTechs or media companies).

 - Smart home devices and more.
 We’ve already mentioned Alexa and Google’s Assistant, so let’s just summarize that NLP enables these devices to process voice commands and perform the right actions.
-NLP also works behind-the-scenes on… your smartphone, allowing the system to understand your instructions.
+NLP also works behind the scenes on… your smartphone, allowing the system to understand your instructions.

 - Autocorrect, autocomplete.
 These tools (especially useful for smartphone users with big fingers) make writing easier.
 Thanks to NLP, they can identify the closes possible term to your misspelling (or automatically replace the wrongly spelt word) or identify the context of your message and suggest “autocomplete” words.

-Natural Language Processing – The Future
+Future of Natural Language Processing

 As for 2021, the ambiguity of the human language is one of the biggest challenges NLP must face.